algofoogle/ttihp0p3-antonalog/README.md

 To learn more and get started, visit https://tinytapeout.com.

 ## Analog projects

-For specifications and instructions, see the [analog specs page](https://tinytapeout.com/specs/analog/).
+For TT analog specifications and instructions, see the [analog specs page](https://tinytapeout.com/specs/analog/).

 ## Enable GitHub actions to build the results page

 - [Enabling GitHub Pages](https://tinytapeout.com/faq/#my-github-action-is-failing-on-the-pages-part)

 ## Resources